Marsu4ever/cub3D/README.md

 # cub3D
-Recreation of Wolfenstein 3D with New Tiles
+Recreation of Wolfenstein 3D with New Tiles.
+This

 So if you want to make a 3D game, one way to do it is to...
 1. Make a 2D map in a text file